SDavisMedia/simple-course-creator-post-meta/README.md

 Simple Course Creator Post Meta
 =====================

-!!!!!
-WARNING !!!!! - start
----

-This plugin is 95% finished but the incomplete part, unfortunately, is the most important part.
-Interested in helping?

-Make sure you have [Simple Course Creator](https://github.com/sdavis2702/simple-course-creator) activated.
-Download, install, and activate this plugin.
-Create a new course and add two or more posts to it.

-In one of the posts, view the post list.
-You will notice that the post meta author and date show the information for the current post... not the posts being retrieved.

-The code responsible for this is in `includes/display/class-scc-post-meta-hook.php` in the `after_item_post_meta` method.

-Both `get_the_author_meta()` and `get_the_time()` will do their job just fine if placed directly into the output file for SCC.
-However, when hooked into that template from this plugin, the current post details are used instead.
-I need these functions to retrieve post information for the posts in the list... not the current post.

-The output file SCC is [here](https://github.com/sdavis2702/simple-course-creator/blob/master/includes/scc_templates/scc-output.php).
-This plugin hooks into line 98 of that file.

-If you know what simple adjustments are needed, please fork the repo and submit a pull request with the appropriate changes so you get your credit!

-Thanks a ton.

-!!!!!
-WARNING !!!!! - end
----

 This is an add-on plugin for use with the [Simple Course Creator](https://github.com/sdavis2702/simple-course-creator) plugin.

 Simple Course Creator is designed to easily link posts together in a series and output that series list in the content of each included post.